relyq/kubernetes/infrastructure/security/vault/README.md

 - vault is stateful
   - don’t delete pods blindly, and always back up before doing upgrades or major config changes
 - least privilege always

+- i should enable client certs and do mTLS